wuespace/telestion-message-type-dsl-specs/src/index.md

 :: A _target language_ is a programming language for which you generate code representing the types defined with the DSL defined in this document.

-Every Telestion project can have an arbitrary number of *target language*s.
+Every Telestion project can have one or more *target language*s.

 NOTE: The most common *target language*s for Telestion projects are Java and TypeScript.